-In the 12 months up to March 2023 Lancashire Constabulary has seen a reduction in the number of murders and homicides from 16 to 14 when compared to the 12-month period leading up to March 2022, a reduction of 12.5%.
+In the 12 months up to March 2024 Lancashire Constabulary has seen the number of homicides increase from 15 (12-month period leading up to March 2023) to 20 (up to March 2024), an increase of 33%.
+These are thankfully relatively small numbers, and there has not been any pattern or series within these incidents.